Frequently Asked Questions

 Our Directors and Co-Head Coaches:

-Mark West has spent the last six years working with the National High Performance program for the boys and the Regional High Performance for the Puget Sound Region for the girls.
-Mark and Raquel work with Jim McLaughlin in the UW Camps.
+Mark West has been working with the National High Performance program for the boys since 2006.
+Mark and Raquel worked in the UW Camps.

 Raquel West works with the Regional High Performance Program.
 Raquel's job is to work with the setters and middle hitters.
-She is a former Olympic player of the Peruvian National Team and she was a setter/middle blocker.
+She is a former Olympian for the Peruvian National Team and she was a setter/middle blocker.
 She was nominated as one of the best setters in the world and played in many other international competitions.
 She played in the Hungarian, Spain and Italian professional leagues for over ten seasons.
-They coached their son, Matthew West, who was recently selected as a setter to play for the USA Youth National Team at the Norceca Championships in Guadalajara, Mexico and was a member of the Gold Medal winning Men's Junior National Team in Gatineau, Quebec.
-They also work under the guidance of one of the greatest coaches in the history of volleyball: Marv Dunphy, Jim McLaughlin, Lang Ping, Hugh McCutcheon (USA Volleyball and Gold Medal Squared).
+They coach their son, Matthew West who was recently selected as a setter to play for the USA National Team at the Panan Games in Toronto Canada.
+Matt just graduate from Pepperdine University, he was select by AVCA 3 times "All American" Matt played professionally at the Bundes League in Germany two years ago, then he played in Holland, last year he in played in Czech Republic and this year he is playing in Finland.
+When he is home he helps to coach all the teams.
+They also work under the guidance of one of the greatest coaches in the history of volleyball, Marv Dunphy, Jim McLaughlin, Lang Ping, Hugh McCutcheon, including the current women's National Team Coach Karch Kiraly and USA Volleyball, Gold Medal Squared and Art of Coaching.

 10. What happens at tryouts?